 Practice Description: This practice minimizes the danger to life, health or property by notifying the proper authorities to handle the emergency situation.
-In these situations, local authorities are able to evacuate as appropriate and command substantial resources unavailable to the excavator or underground facility owner/operator.
+In these situations, local authorities are able to evacuate as appropriate and command substantial resources unavailable to the excavator or underground owner.